Brochure By ID

 Students wishing to enroll in the University of the Balearic Islands in Palma de Mallorca must have completed SPAN 3303, or four or more other SPAN courses at the 3000-level.
 Applicants must have SPAN 3303 on their transcript in order to receive credit toward the Literature distribution of the Spanish major/minor.
 Students should be sure to check the external section of their Vanderbilt transcript to verify any transfer or AP credit on their record.
 Students should consult the Undergraduate Course Catalogue for details and limitations.
 Contact the GEO advisor or the Director of Undergraduate Studies in Spanish with questions.

 The campus of the University of the Balearic Islands is located seven kilometers from the center of Palma.
 It is a small university by Spanish standards, with a student population of 18,200, and its classes are small.
 Classes are taught in Catalan and Spanish.
-All university classes in Spanish are open to Vanderbilt students.
+All undergraduate university classes in Spanish are open to Vanderbilt students.
+A list of the undergraduate degree programs at UIB can be found on their website.

 Upon arrival in Palma, students complete a month-long intensive language and culture program during the month of September (if studying on abroad for fall semester or an academic year) or February (spring semester), and then enroll in classes at the University of the Balearic Islands.
 This mandatory four-week, pre-university intensive language and culture course includes language and culture classes as well as excursions to points of interest in and around the city.
 During the intensive course, faculty advisors orient students to the structure of the university, advise and guide them through course registration, and acquaint them with university facilities.
 After the intensive course, students select 3-4 courses in Spanish and take the equivalent of a full Vanderbilt course load each semester.

 The Vanderbilt program also includes the possibility of a non-credit internship or an independent study if appropriate prior arrangements are made.